russellbits/Writing/Fiction/03.short-stories/05.untouchable/story.md

  * * *

 Here now in the dark of four in the morning, the din of the clubs and bars from earlier in the evening roaring in his ears, Jason is cautiously approaching the tub in the courtyard.
 In his hand: an empty prescription bottle from inside his wrecked apartment.
 Nearby, perched up on the wall, two small cats watch the tub.
 A noble gray cat named Muriel and a small calico named Marilyn sit cuddled side-by-side and peer with usual cat disinterest as Jason breeches the shadow of the nook, and the city's ever-ambient light fills the scene bluely.

 There in the dark water of the tub is Elsa in an H&M summer dress.
 She looks up at him, drugged, but smiles.
-"I caught him." she says and then laughs.
+"I caught him," she says and then laughs loud.
 Jason pulls her wet body into himself and holds her close.
 "I'm so sorry, Elsa.
 What have they done to you?"